Last updated on August 23rd, 2023 at 12:06 pm

 Within the circle is a group of a further 10 stones in a rectangle forming what is known as the sanctuary, or cove – the purpose of which is unknown.
 At the northern end of the circle, two larger stones flank what was probably an entrance.
 Three stone axes, now in Keswick Museum (and originating from a Neolithic axe factory on Great Langdale nearby) were found in 1875 and the sanctuary was excavated in 1882, revealing nothing but charcoal.
 The site has never been extensively excavated, however.
 Curiously, the earliest known record of Castlerigg Stone Circle only dates back to 1776, in an account by the antiquarian William Stukeley, who visited it in 1725.
 Intriguingly, Stukeley mentions another circle in a nearby field – but no trace of this has ever been found.

 There may be significant astronomical alignments in the construction, which might have meant something to the builders in around 3,000BC.
 Or maybe they intended it as a meeting place, for trade or ceremonial purposes – or both.
-All jesting aside, we can but visit these places and wonder.
+We can but visit these places and wonder.

 Castlerigg was one of the first scheduled ancient monuments in Britain in 1883.
 It is owned by the National Trust and cared for by English Heritage.
 Or maybe it’s the other way round.
 Anyway, you’ll find it about 1½ miles east of Keswick on a minor road, signposted from both the A591 and A66.
 There is limited parking in a lay-by.
 Take stout shoes – it can be wet and muddy.